huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 ### Implement the tokenizer

-Next, we should add the tokenizer of [name of model].
+Next, we should add the tokenizer of big_bird.
 Usually, the tokenizer is equivalent or very similar to an already existing tokenizer of
 🤗Transformers.

-[Here the teacher should add a comment whether a new tokenizer is required or if this is not the case which existing tokenizer closest resembles
- [name of model]'s tokenizer and how the tokenizer should be implemented] [...]
+[Here the teacher should add a comment whether a new tokenizer is required or if this is not the case which existing tokenizer closest resembles big_bird's tokenizer and how the tokenizer should be implemented] [...]
  [...]

  Next, it is very important to find/extract the original tokenizer file and to manage to load this file into the 🤗Transformers' implementation of the tokenizer.

-For [name of model], the tokenizer files can be found here:
+For big_bird, the tokenizer files can be found here:
 - [To be filled out by teacher]

 and having implemented the  🤗Transformers' version of the tokenizer can be loaded as follows: